Bosnia & Herzegovina (Southeastern Europe)

 Before entering the country the authorities at the frontier must certify any visible damage to your car/motor vehicle when you enter the country.
 You will be given a certificate which you will have to show when you leave.

-During the winter months specified above, you must remove all snow and ice from your vehicle before moving you will receive an on-the-spot fine.
+During the winter months specified above, you must remove all snow and ice from your vehicle before moving, or you will receive a fine.

 Motor information to keep in mind: